 Hypoxic Ischemic Encephalopathy (HIE) or birth asphyxia are brain dysfunctions caused by a lack of oxygen or blood flow to the brain.
 This lack of perfusion causes damage to the brain and other organs.
 Hypoxia means not enough oxygen.
 Ischemia means not enough blood flow.
-The term, encephalopathy refers to brain dysfunction.
-Thus, hypoxic ischemic encephalopathy is oxygen deprivation that generally occurs close to labor and delivery that causes brain damage.
+Finally, the term encephalopathy refers to brain dysfunction.
+Therefore, hypoxic-ischemic encephalopathy is oxygen deprivation at birth that occurs close to labor and delivery that causes brain damage.
 If HIE develops after birth, you may also hear the term perinatal asphyxia, perinatal hypoxic ischemic encephalopathy or hypoxic ischemic brain injury.

-What Causes HIE?
+What Causes it?

 - Maternal diabetes with vascular disease